Barrie Kosky: Career

 In January 2019, the Komische Oper Berlin announced that Kosky is to stand down as intendant at the close of the 2021/22 season, and subsequently to continue his affiliation with the company as in-house director.
 Kosky had stated his own intention to return to a freelance career as a stage director with this announcement.

 After staging Gluck's Armide at the Dutch National Opera in 2013, Kosky returned to direct a cycle of three Puccini operas: Tosca (early 2022), Turandot (late 2022), and Il trittico (2023).
+At the Vienna State Opera he was engaged for a Da Ponte cycle of Mozart operas, starting with Don Giovanni (in 2021) and Le nozze di Figaro (in 2023).
+Così fan tutte is due in June 2024.